By continuing to use our website, you agree to the use of cookies in accordance with Privacy Policy.

 The island of Salina is famous for its vineyards and the production of malvasia, a sweet dessert wine.
 The annual Salina Wine Festival attracts wine lovers from all over the world.

 Alicudi is the westernmost of the Aeolian Islands.
-There are no roads on the island, only a set of staircases connecting the villages and houses scattered on the volcano's slope.
+There are no roads on the island, only a set of staircases connecting the various settlements and houses scattered on the volcano's slope.

 The western rugged coastline of Filicudi is suitable for diving.
 At Capo Graziano there are archaeological excavations, the foundations of circular buildings.
 There are about 160 permanent inhabitants.